 3. Acknowledge to Retweets

 You’re getting retweeted.
 Congrats!
 That’s awesome.
 Your content marketing strategy is working.
 What you’re sharing is resonating with others.
 Make sure to thank them for retweeting.
-Users can retweet your tweet in one of two ways, the auto retweet or the manual retweet:
+Users can retweet your tweet in one of three ways:

 An auto retweet does not allow the user to make any comments or changes to your tweet.
 Your tweet is shared on their timeline as is with a small byline next to their name.
 The total number of these auto retweets appears beneath your tweet.